 Check the Price of this Parts List

 To view the current price for this gaming rig on Amazon, click the button below.

 We hope you found this build list useful.
 With these parts you should easily push past 144FPS in all but the toughest titles.

-If you’ve decided you want to build a PC but don’t know where to start, check out our PC-building beginner’s guide!
+If you’ve decided you want to build a PC but don’t know where to start, we recommend our PC-building beginner’s guide.
 It’s a comprehensive resource on the subject, covering everything from part selection to assembly, OS setup, booting, troubleshooting, and more.